CodeBoiz/Friends-Script-Generator/README.md

 # Friends-Script-Generator
 Generate a whole Friends using a neural network.

-In order to get the data set run the python script `getDataset.py` to get all text from multiple webpages, and write the text to a file.
+In order to get the dataset, run the python script `getDataset.py` to get all text from multiple webpages, and write the text to a file.

 **Current State:** Training works fine, and generates data after it's done.
 Currently working to add tensorboard support.